The year is 1999. You’ve just landed in the USA. You’re here because you earned a scholarship to college as a star athlete.

 The local music scene was also different.
 “So many radio and TV stations were playing Kenyan music, stuff I left and more.
 With the World Cup in South Africa, it was all about African music.”

 After 2010 he decided to come back every other year.
-When he returned to the States, he seriously started talking to Kwame.
-They finally met in person in 2012.
+He seriously started talking to Kwame when he returned to the States.
+And in 2012, they finally met in person.
 But they didn’t make music together: they just talked, getting to know each other.
 Like you would on a first date.

 It was the same year he met fellow Kenyan music producer Provoke.
 And through him, he met Xtatic, Nessa, French Boy and Kenyan house DJs Jack Rooster and Saint Evo.